-For the best introduction, read What is a DMP?
+For a good intro, read What is a DMP?
 That looks at all the basics, including who they are most suitable for.

 - decide if debt management is suitable for you and your family;

-- decide if you want to “self manage” or use a debt management company;
+- think if you would like to self-manage or use a debt management company; and

-- look at what can happen during a DMP and what your later options can be.
+- look at what can happen during a DMP.

 How much will you pay each month?

-How much should you pay each month is the key question – too much and and you won’t be able to manage it; too little and your DMP may never end:
+- How much should you cut back?
+Getting the balance here is important.
+Try to pay too much and you won’t be able to manage it; too little and your DMP may never end: